AfronPie/corrective-contributions/Example/Note.md

 * Python code is also dynamic in that it can generate the same 8 excel files, and 9 word docuemnts described above (with the analysis/conclusions already done) if necessary

 Also, as a general note:
 The python code from this repository is best utilized when dealing with a complicated scenairo of corrective contributions (i.e. involving hundreds/thousands of rows of data).
-However, in a simple case (with just a couple of rows of data), it may be easier to use the process that has been in place using solely excel.
+However, in a simple case (with just a couple of rows of data), it will likely be more efficient to use the process that has been in place using solely excel.